jecode93/react-group-project/README.md

 - **Why there is no Dragons section in this project?**

   - Dragons section is not required when the team has 3 members.
-Therefore we decided to exclude this sections from the project.
+Therefore we decided to exclude these sections from the project.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>